theronhitchman/euclidean-geometry/syllabus/index.md

 - Reports you write while serving the class journal as a referee.
 - Reflective self-assessments you write at conference times.

-At the end of the semester, you will collect all of these things into a portfolio.
+At the end of the semester, your published papers will have appeared in the class journal.
+But I want a clear way to summarize your work, so you will prepare a short _curriculum vita_ (CV) to turn in with your final exam.
-I will use the contents of your portfolio to set your semester grade.
+I will use the your CV and your final exam to set your course grade.

 Each individual item you produce contributes to my understanding of your learning.
 I will make available detailed and clear <strong>specifications</strong> for what constitutes acceptable work.
 Most of our class time will be spent doing and discussing mathematics, so the way to meet the specifications will become apparent as we go.

-#### The Portfolio Assignment
+#### The _Curriculum Vita_ Assignment

-Students who wish to earn a grade of D or better must turn in a portfolio assignment at the end of the term.
+Preparing a CV should be a short (15 minute) exercise at the end of the term.

-##### Specifications for the Portfolio Assignment

-To be considered for credit, a portfolio must:

-- Have a short cover letter (a page or less, typed) which indexes what documents are in the portfolio.

-- Be organized into sections, in this order:

-  * Published Papers and "works submitted", in chronological order

-  * Papers Refereed: A copy of each original submission refereed and the referee report generated, in chronological order

-  * Reflective Self-Assessments

-  * Final Examination Tasks

-- Contain only items that have been deemed finished.

-- Be bound together in a reasonable fashion.
+I will make available a latex template and an example as we get close to the end of the term so that you see what is expected of you.
+But the main thing is to make lists of which papers you have published and which papers you have refereed during the term.
+So keep track of those as you go!

 #### Published Papers